MicrosoftDocs/cpp-docs/docs/mfc/reference/crebarctrl-class.md

 ### Parameters
  *dwPos*
- A `DWORD` value that contains the new mouse coordinates.
+ A DWORD value that contains the new mouse coordinates.
 The horizontal coordinate is contained in the LOWORD and the vertical coordinate is contained in the HIWORD.
-If you pass `(DWORD)-1`, the rebar control will use the position of the mouse the last time the control's thread called `GetMessage` or `PeekMessage`.
+If you pass (DWORD)-1, the rebar control will use the position of the mouse the last time the control's thread called `GetMessage` or `PeekMessage`.

 ##  <a name="enddrag"></a>  CReBarCtrl::EndDrag
  Implements the behavior of the Win32 message [RB_ENDDRAG](http://msdn.microsoft.com/library/windows/desktop/bb774435), as described in the Windows SDK.